 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.

 - You cannot dynamically change the load balancer shape to handle more incoming traffic.
 You can use the API or Console to create a load balancer with the new shape information.

 - You cannot convert an AD-specific load balancer to a regional load balancer or the reverse.

-The maximum number of concurrent connections is limited when you use stateful security list rules for your load balancer subnets.
-In contrast, there is no theoretical limit on concurrent connections if you use stateless security list rules.
+The maximum number of concurrent connections is limited when you use stateful security rules for your load balancer subnets.
+In contrast, there is no theoretical limit on concurrent connections if you use stateless security rules.
 The practical limitations depend on various factors.
 The larger your load balancer shape, the greater the connection capacity.
 Other considerations include system memory, TCP timeout periods, TCP connection state, and so forth.

-To accommodate high-volume traffic, Oracle strongly recommends that you use stateless security list rules for your load balancer subnets.
+To accommodate high-volume traffic, Oracle strongly recommends that you use stateless security rules for your load balancer subnets.

 Each load balancer has the following configuration limits:

 - 16 backend sets